palantir/plottable/README.md

 ---

 Plottable.js is a library of chart components for creating flexible, custom charts for websites.
 It is built on top of [D3.js](http://d3js.org/) and provides higher-level pieces, like plots, gridlines, and axes.
 As such, it's easier to quickly build charts than with D3, and the charts are much more flexible than standard-template charts provided by charting libraries.
-You can think of Plottable as like a "D3 for Charts" - it is not a charting library so much as a set of tools that can be flexibly used to create charts.
+You can think of Plottable as a "D3 for Charts" - it is not a charting library so much as a set of tools that can be flexibly used to create charts.
 Check out examples of Plottable on our website's [examples page](http://plottablejs.org/examples/).

 Philosophy
 ---